-Туре Method Definition Advantages Disadvantages Process Visual An individual trained in the auditing Can detect Cannot detect microorganisms Testing inspection of cleaning inspects an area to assess obvious soiling of that are invisible to the naked
+Туре Method Definition Advantages Disadvantages Process Visual An individual trained in the auditing Can detect Cannot detect microorganisms

-Type Method Definition Advantages Disadvantages used in healthcare facilities.
-Most cost-effective method and most rapid for detecting major cleaning issues. marker with UV light is applied to surfaces.
-The effectiveness of cleaning processes can be determined by shining UV light to Can allow for an efficient and timely cleaning evaluation on a large scale.
+Туре Method Definition Advantages Disadvantages Testing inspection of cleaning inspects an area to assess the level of cleanliness.
+Primary method used in healthcare facilities. that are invisible to the naked eye. marker An invisible gel that can only be detected with UV light is applied to surfaces.
+The effectiveness of cleaning processes can be determined by shining UV light to determine if the gel has been adequately removed through a cleaning process.
+Can allow for an efficient and timely cleaning evaluation on a large scale.
 Does not assess environmental contamination or biodburden.
-Outcome testing bioluminescence placed into a detection device that will catalyse a reaction with ATP.
-Testing the surface for ATP measures the amount of organic residue on a surface.
-ATP testing provides rapid results and requires no specific laboratory training to be undertaken.
-The test can produce false positives, and cannot identify the source of the ATP.
-The residue of some cleaning products may alter the results. testing a specific microbiological organism on a surface or object. accurate indication of infection risk from the environment.
+Outcome testing A swab of a surface is taken which is placed into a detection device that will catalyse a reaction with ATP.
+Testing the surface for ATP measures the amount of organic residue on a surface. results and The test can produce false positives, and cannot identify the source of the ATP.
+The residue of some cleaning products may alter the results. testing accurate indication of infection risk from the environment.
 Expensive, labour intensive, requires specific expertise and access to a microbiology laboratory.
 Only recommended in the management of specific situations such as an outbreak or an unidentified cause of infections.